ajinkyabodade/AngularNotes/readme.md

 — -Attribute value does not change: Change value of input element into 10.

 Run getAttribute('value') for our input element.Result will be 5.

-— -Properties does change.Change value of input element into 10.Run getElementByTagName('input').value for our input element.Result will be 10.
+— -Properties does change.
+Change value of input element into 10.

+Run getElementByTagName('input').value

+ for our input element.Result will be 10.

 For a given DOM node object, properties are the properties of that object, and attributes are the elements of the attributes property of that object.

 There are several methods to bind data in Angular:

 Interpolation: Lets assume we have created “imagePath” variable in our class.

 We can bind this value to src property of img element:
 ```
 <img src=”{{imagePath}}”>